 At 31 December 2016 and throughout the year, the Group had significant surplus liquidity over the minimum requirements due to its stock of High Quality Liquid Assets, in the form of the Bank of England Reserve Account and Bank of England Treasury Bills.
-As shown in the table at the foot of this page, total liquid assets increased by 3% from £145.4 million to £150.2 million, with the High Quality Liquid Assets balance of £132.0 million.
+As shown in the table below, total liquid assets increased by 3% from £145.4 million to £150.2 million, with the High Quality Liquid Assets balance of £132.0 million.